kayeew/coupon-scrapper/README.md

 ## Motivation:
-As a student, I've always looking for lunch deals and its such a hassle to visit each fast food chain website to look for deals.
+As a student, I'm always looking for great lunch deals and its such a hassle to visit each fast food chain website to look for deals.
 So I thought why not make a site that can scraps deals from all the fast food chain websites with just a click of a button.